Our Research

 These barriers include health insurance, access to care, financial strain, food insecurity, transportation, income, education, health literacy, and language.

-As a result, there is a heavy burden of cancer incidence, cancer morbidity/mortality, decreased quality of life, and elevated healthcare costs in a largely Latino, vulnerable population.
+As a result, there is a heavy burden of cancer incidence, cancer morbidity/mortality, decreased quality of life, and elevated healthcare costs in South Texas.

 Challenges in South Texas

-In South Texas, home to nearly 5 million people (69% Latino), 25 of 38 counties are rural and 96% are designated as “primary care shortage areas,” highlighting them as one of the poorest and most medically underserved areas in the nation.
+In South Texas, home to nearly 5 million people (69% Latino), 25 of 38 counties are rural and 96% are designated as “primary care shortage areas,” highlighting them as one of the poorest and most in need of medical attention in the nation.

-How is the Avanzando Center Addressing These Challenges?
+How is the ACS Avanzando Center Addressing These Challenges?

-The Avanzando Equidad de Salud: Latino Cancer Health Equity Research Center (Avanzando Center) at the Institute for Health Promotion Research at UT Health San Antonio will create a collaborative environment with the community to build non-medical drivers of health-focused research careers and mentoring, resources to assess patients’ non-medical drivers of health and respond to needs, and action for system and policy change to build health.
+The ACS Avanzando Center, funded by the American Cancer Society and based at the Institute for Health Promotion Research at UT Health San Antonio, is working to build a collaborative environment with the community to address non-medical drivers of health-focused research careers and mentoring, resources to assess patients’ non-medical drivers of health and respond to needs, and action for changes to build health.

-Key non-medical drivers of health targeted by the Avanzando Center include:
+Key non-medical drivers of health targeted by the ACS Avanzando Center include:

 - Lack of health insurance (30% uninsured in STX; 23% in Texas).